 St. Luke’s Sports Council takes place at 12:40 in the conference room on Thursday.

-Good luck to all of our Music students and staff who will be involved in SQA Practical Examinations throughout the day.
+Good luck to S5 General Operations students and their teachers who will be involved in SQA Practicals throughout the day on Friday.